abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 ## Task 2: View Azure Arc Arc-enabled SQL-managed instance logs in Azure Portal

+In this task, you will use the Azure Portal to access your Log Analytics workspace.
+You’ll explore the sqlManagedInstances_agent_logs_CL table under Custom Logs to view diagnostic and operational logs from your Arc-enabled SQL Managed Instance, using the KQL query editor.

 1. Navigate to [Azure Portal](https://portal.azure.com/#home) and then search for **Log Analytics workspace** in the search bar at the top and then select it.

    ![](./media/search-law.png "Lab Environment")